chanchal-2512/MedQR/README.md

-# MedQR — Medical QR System
+MedQR — Smart Medical QR System

-MedQR is a web-based application that allows secure access to patient medical records using QR codes.
-It provides both **public emergency access** for essential patient info and **private access** for doctors and administrators with full medical details.
+MedQR is a secure web application that allows doctors/admins to access full patient medical records and provides public emergency access to essential patient information via QR codes.
+It integrates MongoDB for data storage, Flask for the backend, and QR codes for easy patient identification.

----

-## Features

-- **Private Doctor/Admin Access**
-  - Full patient details (prescriptions, visits, contacts, insurance)
-  - Secure login with role-based access

-- **Public Emergency Access**
+How it Works

+Doctors/Admins log in to view full patient records, prescriptions, and visits.

-  - Only essential patient information (blood group, allergies, emergency contacts)
+Public users can scan a patient’s QR code to see essential info (blood group, allergies, emergency contacts).
-  - No login required

-- **QR Code Integration**
-  - Each patient has a unique QR code linking to their public page
-  - QR codes can be generated automatically from the database
+QR codes are generated automatically for each patient and link to their public page.

-- **Secure Authentication**
-  - Users’ passwords are stored as bcrypt hashes
-  - Session management with Flask

-- **MongoDB Backend**
-  - Stores users, patients, prescriptions, and visits

----

-## Folder Structure
+Passwords are securely hashed, and session management ensures data privacy.

+How to Run
+Install dependencies:

+pip install -r requirements.txt

+Create a .env file with your MongoDB URI and secret keys.

+Start the server:

+python app.py

+Access the app at http://localhost:5000.